goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 **9. Batch script that creates the results in the manuscript**:
 We are ready to perform the subsampling-based plastid genome assemblies for the datasets.
 One could do the analyses for either all datasets or each dataset depending on available computing resources.
+One one can download the results available at Figshare: [https://figshare.com/s/ec1cb394870c7727a2d4](https://figshare.com/s/ec1cb394870c7727a2d4) or using the `wget` command to download them as a single zip file as shown below.

 ```bash
 cd